United States Fencing Association

 The United States Fencing Association (USFA) is the national governing body for the sport of fencing in the United States.
 The USFA was founded in 1891 as the Amateur Fencers League of America (AFLA) by a group of New York fencers seeking independence from the Amateur Athletic Union.
-The AFLA changed its name to the United States Fencing Association in 1981.
+The AFLA changed its name to the United States Fencing Association in 1981, and is also known as USA Fencing.

 The USFA was incorporated as a non-profit corporation in Pennsylvania in 1964 and in Colorado in 1993, in compliance with the Olympic and Amateur Sports Act.
 It opened its national office at the Olympic Training Center in Colorado Springs, Colorado in August 1982.
 The national office moved from the Olympic Training Center to downtown Colorado Springs in 2002.
 The USFA's first full-time Executive Director was hired in 1983.